ibm-cloud-docs/assistant/edit-convo-workspace.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Accessing Watson Conversation workspaces
+# Accessing workspaces
 {: #edit-convo-workspace}

-If you created a workspace with the legacy {{site.data.keyword.ibmwatson}} Conversation service, you can continue to use it with {{site.data.keyword.conversationfull}}.
+If you created a workspace with the generally available version of the {{site.data.keyword.conversationshort}} service, you can continue to use it with {{site.data.keyword.conversationfull}} Beta.
 {: shortdesc}

 ## Changing the conversation